Le Mans FC: History

 Le Mans moved to the MMArena midway through the 2010–11 season, comfortably in the promotion spots for a return to Ligue 1, but a bad run sees them finish 4th, missing promotion on goal difference.
 The failure to achieve promotion is costly, as the club sees its payroll limited by the DNCG.
 Many players left, and relegation was only narrowly avoided.
 The club survived by appeal an attempt by DNCG to relegate them to Championnat National.
 The following season they were relegated on the field, and a long summer of legal battles saw them liquidated and reforming in Maine (province) Division d'Honneur as an amateur club.

 Promotion to Championnat de France Amateur 2 was achieved on the first attempt, and promotion from that division was only narrowly missed in 2014–15 and 2015–16.
 On the third attempt, promotion to the new Championnat National 2 was obtained in 2016–17, when Le Mans finished as one of the best runners up in the competition.
 Le Mans was promoted for the second season in a row winning Group D and being promoted to the 2018–19 Championnat National, the club would achieve a third consecutive promotion after successfully overcoming Gazélec Ajaccio in the Ligue 2 relegation play-off final with a 3-2 aggregate score, swapping places with the Corsican club who, only three years before had been members of the top-flight themselves.

 The club were in 19th place in Ligue 2 when the season was terminated early due to the COVID-19 pandemic.
 Despite the club supporting an LFP proposal which would have seen Ligue 2 operate temporarily with 22 clubs, meaning they would stay in the division, the FFF ruled on 27 May 2020 that they were to be relegated to Championnat National.

 On 17 May 2025, Le Mans secured promotion to Ligue 2 from next season after win against FC Versailles 2–0 in Final matchweek and return to second tier after five years absence.

 In August 2025, Tennis champion Novak Djokovic became a co-owner of Le Mans FC.
 The acquisition was made through the Brazilian consortium OutField, alongside Formula 1 drivers Felipe Massa and Kevin Magnussen, as well as Georgios Frangulis, CEO of the OakBerry brand.
+In February 2026, Thibaut Courtois also joined the ownership group after investing in OutField through his investment company NxtPlay, further strengthening the consortium led by Djokovic.
+On 10 May 2026, Le Mans secured promotion to Ligue 1 from next season after a 2–0 away victory over Bastia on final matchday, returning to top flight after seventeen years absence.